ashishkum2/infinitesimal-blog/content/posts/001-04-05-2021-cyberseurity-who-is-responsible/index.md

 ---
-title: "Cybersecurity: Whose problem is it, anyways?"
+title: "Cybersecurity: Whose problem is it?"
 author: Ashish Kumar
 date: 2021-05-04
 hero: ./images/hero-1.png
 excerpt: Discussing various cybersecurity responsibilities owned by business, board, directors, employees and consumers.
 The post would explore the complex current world of technology, and why cybersecurity is an issue we can't ignore.
-Article would deconstruct from business and consumer perspective .
+Article would explore cyber resposibilities from business and consumer perspective .
 ---
+## Evolution of Cybersecurity
 Let’s look at some general problems of humanity as we evolved.
 About 70,000 years ago, homo sapiens were blessed with cognitive awakening.
 We started to become the dominant species and causing a material impact on this world.
 Though our problem was just survival and we were hunter-gatherers.
 Then about 10,000 years ago, the agricultural revolution did put us on a path of hyper-growth.
 We "invented" some cool stuff along such as social disorders, war, and poverty.
-Eventually, it was the scientific revolution that led us to the advent of the Internet.
+Eventually, it was the scientific revolution that led us to the advent of the Internet and the perils of __*Cybersecurity*__.

 If questions of evolution and our future intrigue you then grab a copy of the book titled "Sapiens: A Brief History of Humankind" by Yuval Noah Harari.

 ## Human Attack Surface
 Capitalism and consumerism have given birth to many of the challenges we face today.
 Arguably, one of the fastest-growing issues is  Cybersecurity.
 In this article, I’ll try to deconstruct the accountability and ownership issues related to Cybersecurity.
 We'll touch upon some key questions such as — Who’re the responsible stakeholders?
 What responsibilities they own? and, What can we do better?
 I'm not going to delve too much into the concepts of Cybersecurity itself.
 The following info-graphic gives us a glimpse of how much vulnerable we are.